Thomas Mardaga: Early life

 Thomas Mardaga was born on May 14, 1913, in Baltimore, Maryland, to Thomas and Agnes (née Ryan) Mardaga.
 He received his early education at the parochial school of St. Ann Parish in Baltimore.
 He attended St. Charles College in Catonsville, Maryland before studying for the priesthood at St. Mary's Seminary in Baltimore.

+Priesthood

-Mardaga was ordained a priest for the Archdiocese of Baltimore by Archbishop Michael J. Curley on May 14, 1940.Mardaga then served as a curate at St. Paul Parish in Baltimore until being transferred to the Basilica of the Assumption, where he later became rector.
+Mardaga was ordained a priest in Baltimore for the Archdiocese of Baltimore by Archbishop Michael J. Curley on May 14, 1940.
+Mardaga then served as a curate at St. Paul Parish in Baltimore until being transferred to the Basilica of the Assumption, where he later became rector.
 In addition to his pastoral work, he served as archdiocesan director of the Catholic Youth Organization and the Confraternity of Christian Doctrine, executive secretary of the Catholic Charities Fund, and a member of the archdiocesan board of consultors.
 Mardaga was named a domestic prelate by the Vatican in 1963.